 Consult an Experienced Elevator Accident Lawyer in the California Area

 If you need to recover compensation after an accident, you should consult our injury lawyers.
 We provide skillful legal representation to accident victims from our Folsom offices, and our principal previously worked in insurance, giving him particular insight into how insurance adjusters think about various types of injuries.
-To obtain a free consultation with a California elevator accident attorney, contact us online or call Black & DePaoli at 916-962-2896.
+To obtain a free consultation with a California elevator accident attorney, contact us online or call The Law Office of Black & DePaoli, PC at (916) 962-2896.